wannerguzman/Deck-of-Cards/README.md

 ```
 3.Main
 ```
-Main class has the main method wich runs the main program.
+Main class has the main method which runs the main program.
 I create a Deck of cards, print out the deck.
 Then I shuffle the deck of cards and re-print to the console.
 Then I call the dealOndeCard 53 times and print that out, which also prints null when all cards have been dealt with at the 53rd call of the method.

 ```